 dates on their calendars too, to help ensure that you do not miss any appointments.

 test is often used to monitor progression of prostate cancer and how effectively

 your treatment is controlling the disease.
 However in the PROVENGE clinical trial,

 the main goal was not to lower PSA levels—it was to extend life.
 So even if your

 PSA levels do not go down, PROVENGE may help you live longer.

-PSA levels are not indicative of how well your PROVENGE treatment is working.
+Changes in PSA levels may not be indicative of how well your PROVENGE treatment is working.
 Be

 sure to talk to your doctor if you have any questions or concerns about your PSA

 More than 90% of Medicare fee-for-service (FFS) patients receiving PROVENGE are expected to have minimal to no out-of-pocket

 Learn more ›